-Often when people think of communication systems of the body they think of nerve impulses and chemical pathways not energy waves, oscillations and vibrations.
-Somehow, when used by physicists the word "energy" is understood as science (as in E=MC2), but when used in reference to life force it can become something esoteric and mysterious.
+When people think of the body's communication systems, they think of nerve impulses and chemical pathways, not energy waves, oscillations, and vibrations.
+Somehow, when used by physicists, the word "energy" is understood as science (as in E=MC2), but when used about life force, it can become something esoteric and mysterious.

-Like the connective tissue, the solid matter's importance is just now beginning to be recognized.
-These insoluble structural proteins form the internal structure and framework of every cell (cytoskeleton) and some of these vital proteins extend across the cellular membrane to anchor the cell to the extracellular matrix/connective tissues.
+As the connective tissue, the solid matter's importance is just now beginning to be recognized.
+These insoluble structural proteins form the internal structure and framework of every cell (cytoskeleton), and some of these vital proteins extend across the cellular membrane to anchor the cell to the extracellular matrix/connective tissues.

 Healing occurs at a cellular level.
-If the flow of energy in the living matrix is disrupted it can cause breakdowns decreasing the ability of the system to communicate and coordinate immune defenses and repair processes.
+If the flow of energy in the living matrix is disrupted, it can cause breakdowns, decreasing the system's ability to communicate and coordinate immune defenses and repair processes.
 Whether an injury is a gaping wound or a paper cut, the repair process is completed by the connective tissues and individual cells.
-The connective tissue fabric summons the cells needed for healing by sending a variety of potential signals through the matrix and the needed cells begin migrating to the injured tissues.
-Much of this cell migration takes place as cells break existing connections and make new ones along the connective tissue fabric - in essence the cells use the living matrix's structural scaffolding to crawl to the injury.
+The connective tissue fabric summons the cells needed for healing by sending various potential signals through the matrix, and the needed cells begin migrating to the injured tissues.
+Much of this cell migration occurs as cells break existing connections and make new ones along with the connective tissue fabric - in essence, the cells use the living matrix's structural scaffolding to crawl to the injury.

 In my opinion, understanding how cells of the connective tissue fabric store energy, process trauma, and communicate with each other through vibrations, oscillations, and waves (among other things) can have a tremendous impact on the quality of care health practitioners offer clients.